-Prerequisites: EEL3701C and EEL 4712: Combinational and sequential logic design principles, advanced modular design logic, finite state machines, and binary logic.
+Prerequisites: EEL3701C.
+Combinational and sequential logic design principles.
 Competence in programming with a hardware description language (VHDL or Verilog) is required.

-Lab Assignments: Assignments consisting of questions covering the material discussed in class and design laboratories will be posted on the web and announced in class.
-There will be approximately 6 assignments.
-These laboratories consist of coding a MIPS assembler/disassembler and designs implemented in VHDL, increasing in complexity throughout the semester and building up to the design of a RISC 32-bit pipelined microprocessor that implements a subset of the MIPS instruction set.
+Assignments: Assignments consisting of questions covering the material discussed in class and design laboratories will be posted on the web and announced in class.
+There will be approximately 7 assignments.
+These laboratories consist of designs implemented in VHDL, increasing in complexity throughout the semester and building up to the design of a RISC 32-bit pipelined microprocessor that implements a subset of the MIPS instruction set.
 Laboratories will also involve the use of computer architecture simulators.
 The intent of the assignments is to increase the student's experience in creating, implementing, and testing complex designs.

-Homework Problems: There will be approximately 4 homework problem assignments consisting of questions from the textbook.
+Homework: There will be 4 homework assignments consisting of questions from the textbook.
 These questions are selected to reinforce course material and prepare students for exam questions.

-Lab Assignment and Homework Problem Submissions: All assignment reports will be submitted via Sakai in PDF format.
+Assignment submissions: All assignment reports will be submitted via Sakai.
 This means you will need to either prepare these submissions electronically or scan your handwritten submissions for electronic submission.
-Physical paper submissions will not be accepted.
 Late assignments will not be accepted!
 Please refer to the class policies document for additional information on academic honesty policies.

 Computer usage: You will use Quartus for the laboratories and VHDL designs, and a Web-accessible portal to access computers architecture simulators.
-Detailed instructions will be given in an assignment.
+Detailed instructions will be given in assignment 1.